 We have all heard of the traditional conflict between sales and marketing.
 The sales team says the product is priced too high or not what the customer wants, or that the marketing programs are ineffective.
-Marketing may say the sales force is not well trained, too small, ineffective, or a myriad of other complaints.
-Sometimes … Read the rest
+Marketing may say the sales force is not well trained, too small, ineffective, or myriad other complaints.
+Sometimes these are … Read the rest

 Salespeople love to complain about buyers.
 One of the complaints salespeople share the most is that buyers never seem to make up their mind.
 Just about the time it looks like they’re going to make a buying decision, they suddenly hold off.

 Yes, there are times when a buyer legitimately can’t make a decision.
 Many times, though, the delay is nothing more than a tactic on the part of the buyer to get a better deal.
 This is especially true of professional buyers, who see numerous salespeople on a regular basis.
 Why should anyone make a decision quickly if they … Read the rest

 If you go to work every day, you might as well go all the way and shoot for the pinnacle of your profession.
 It’s a competitive world, so set your sights high.
 If you’re going to take the risk and invest the time, strive for greatness.

 Ever since Jim Collins wrote his best-selling book, Good to Great, in 2001, business people worldwide have been fixated on greatness.
 Why do some companies do so well when a similar competitor languishes?
 Why do some companies transition from being merely successful to being truly great?
 What traits and behaviors separate the good … Read the rest